VOTE411.org for this Special Election!

 Portland School Board Video Forum with seven of the nine candidates

-Portland voters will vote to elect candidates from all the zones.
-Watching this forum will help you compare the candidates running for each zone, so you can decide how you want to vote.
+Portland voters elect school board candidates from all the zones.
+This forum allowed voters to compare the candidates running for each zone, so they could decide how to vote.
 Note that the timer is shown on wide shots, along with the moderator and the seven candidates.
-In order to assure that each candidate has a fair and equal chance to explain their views, we time their answers.
-We ask them to stick to the time limits.
+In order to assure that each candidate had a fair and equal chance to explain their views, we timed their answers.
+We asked them to stick to the time limits.